Planning to refinance

 Does refinancing make sense?

 A quick check to see if refinancing makes financial sense for you is to calculate how long it will take to recoup the costs of the refinance.
-To do this, simply take the total cost associated with the refinance and divide it by your monthly savings.
+To do this, take the total cost associated with the refinance and divide it by your monthly savings.
 Note that this model will not work for cash-out refinances or if you are refinancing to reduce the term of your loan.

 woman calculating how long it will take to recover the costs of refinancing her home